 Agneta Fältskog (ABBA), “The Winner takes it all” , e.g. 4:03 to 4:10.

-This is exactly the thing – all these very different sounds are called “Belt” by different people.
+This is exactly the thing – all these very different sounds are called “Belt” by different people, and none of the terminology really carries any definite meaning (neither is the one I’m using – you will find other singers and coaches who use different words to describe the same thing).
 Not one of them is generally better or worse than the other, but they are all produced very differently physiologically.

 © Petra Raspel 2011